 Being a small town, Pinetops does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Pinetops with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.05% of adults in Pinetops have a bachelor's degree or advanced degree.
+The citizens of Pinetops are slightly less educated than the national average of 21.84% for the average city or town: 13.05% of adults in Pinetops have a bachelor's degree or advanced degree

 The per capita income in Pinetops in 2022 was $27,273, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,092 for a family of four.
 However, Pinetops contains both very wealthy and poor people as well.